adyshake/l33t/prep.md

 * What is final keyword in java?
 How can final objects be modified?
 * Interface questions
 * Collection questions.
+* Concept of inner class
+* How to sort elements in an ArrayList and how to reverse them.
+* Generics

 ## DS
+* Reverse DNA computing pair
+* Count ways to reach the nth stair
 * 8 Queens
 * Merging point/Intersection point of two linked lists
 * Find LCA for the human geneology tree